-- An Application can have up to a maximum of 5 Sites/schools.
-If an applicant is applying for more than one school, then each school becomes a separate Site with its own budget and set of Mandatory Downloadable Assurance Forms A- E (Forms A-G for Consortium Applicants). - Applicants can copy & paste text from a Word document to the on-line application.
-If difficulties arise, type directly into the application cell. - Remember to enter information into each question's text box.
+- a.
+An Application can have up to a maximum of 5 Sites/schools.
+If an applicant is applying for more than one school, then each school becomes a separate Site with its own budget and set of Mandatory Downloadable Assurance Forms A- E (Forms A-G for Consortium Applicants).
+All applicable assurance forms must contain all appropriate signatures and dates. - b.
+Applicants can copy & paste text from a Word document to the on-line application.
+If difficulties arise, type directly into the application cell. - c.
+Remember to enter information into each question's text box.
 Application will be incomplete if any text boxes are left blank.
 Responses to each application question must include a narrative text response.
-Place holders such as an asterisk or hyphen will not be considered an acceptable response. - Review a printed copy for completeness prior to submitting on-line.
+Place holders such as an asterisk or hyphen will not be considered an acceptable response. - d.
+Review a printed copy for completeness prior to submitting on-line. - e.
+There is a limit of 8000 characters for each answer.
+This includes commas, periods, spaces, tables, charts, etc. - f.
+ADE recommends submitting applications at least three business days before the due date.
+This allows applicants plenty of time should an applicant encounter any technical difficulties with submittal.